-- 12. (a) In the case of a securities exchange offer the following information about the offeror:- - (i) for the last 3 financial years for which the information has been published, turnover, net profit or loss before and after taxation, the charge for tax, extraordinary items, exceptional items, minority interests, the amount absorbed by dividends, and earnings and dividends per share; - (ii) a statement of the assets and liabilities as shown in the last published audited accounts; - (iii) a cash flow statement if provided in the last published audited accounts; - (iv) any other primary statement shown in the last published audited accounts;
+- 12. (a) In the case of a securities exchange offer the following information about the offeror:- - (i) for the last 3 financial years for which the information has been published, turnover, net profit or loss before taxation, net profit or loss attributable to shareholders, net profit or loss attributable to minority interests, the charge for tax, items which are exceptional because of size, nature or incidence, the amount absorbed by dividends, and earnings and dividends per share; - (ii) a statement of the assets and liabilities as shown in the last published audited accounts; - (iii) a cash flow statement if provided in the last published audited accounts; - (iv) any other primary statement shown in the last published audited accounts; - (v) all material changes in the financial or trading position or outlook of the offeror subsequent to the last published audited accounts or a statement that there are no known material changes; - (vi) details relating to the items referred to in paragraph 12(a)(i) of this Schedule I above in respect of any interim statement or preliminary announcement made since the last published audited accounts;

-- (v) all material changes in the financial or trading position or outlook of the offeror subsequent to the last published audited accounts or a statement that there are no known material changes; - (vi) details relating to the items referred to in paragraph 12(a)(i) of this Schedule I above in respect of any interim statement or preliminary announcement made since the last published audited accounts; - (vii) significant accounting policies together with any points from the notes to the relevant published accounts which are of major relevance to an appreciation of the information contained in paragraphs 12(a)(i) to (vi) of this Schedule I above; - (viii) details of any qualification contained in the auditors' report in respect of each of the last 3 financial years or a statement that there is no such qualification; and - (ix) where, because of a change in accounting policy, figures are not comparable to a material extent, this should be disclosed and the approximate amount of the resultant variation should be stated. - (b) Except for cash offers seeking to privatise the offeree company, and without any waiver of the acceptance condition, all offer documents must contain a description of how the offer is to be financed and the source of the finance.
+- (vii) significant accounting policies together with any points from the notes to the relevant published accounts which are of major relevance to an appreciation of the information contained in paragraphs 12(a)(i) to (vi) of this Schedule I above; - (viii) details of any qualification contained in the auditors' report in respect of each of the last 3 financial years or a statement that there is no such qualification; and - (ix) where, because of a change in accounting policy, figures are not comparable to a material extent, this should be disclosed and the approximate amount of the resultant variation should be stated. - (b) Except for cash offers seeking to privatise the offeree company, and without any waiver of the acceptance condition, all offer documents must contain a description of how the offer is to be financed and the source of the finance.
 The principal lenders or arrangers of such finance must be named.
 Where the offeror intends that the payment of interest on, repayment of or security for any liability (contingent or otherwise) will depend to any significant extent on the business of the offeree company, a description of the arrangements contemplated will be required.
 Where this is not the case, a negative statement to this effect must be made.